|Fisherman's Cottage||Self Catering||Sunday||2||4||2||Sofa bed in lounge|

 A contemporary dining area is provided and alfresco dining can be enjoyed by guests in the courtyard below the property.
 A table and chairs are provided for this purpose.

 The sleeping accommodation is in two bedrooms in the roof space.
-The master double bedroom has views of the sea and a second bedroom furnished with a single bed that converts to a pull-out double bed is light and airy with wardrobe storage space.
-There is also a sink and wc on this floor.
+The master double bedroom has views of the sea and an en-suite wc and sink.
+The second bedroom is furnished with a single bed that converts to a pull-out double bed and is light and airy with wardrobe storage space.

 A newly fitted modern bathroom provides a power shower, washbasin, and wc.
 There is a butler sink and washing machine in the basement for the use of guests.